Viticulture & Wine Technology

 - Apply academic and professional ethics and values while critically evaluating modern viticulture and winemaking practices.

-- Apply mathematic skills while understanding the impact of winemaking and/or viticulture decisions on wine and/or grape chemistry characteristics.
+- Apply mathematics skills while understanding the impact of winemaking and/or viticulture decisions on wine and/or grape chemistry characteristics.

 The unique beauty of the Finger Lakes region is part of the "outdoor classroom" in this degree program.
-As part of your training as a student in this program, you'll utilize the world-renowned New York State Agricultural Experiment Station in Geneva, the New York Wine and Culinary Center in Canandaigua, and the hundreds of wineries in the Finger Lakes region.
+During your program experience, you'll learn and work among the hundreds of wineries located in the Finger Lakes region, and utilize facilities such as the:

-While enrolled in this program, you will benefit from the experience of two extensive practicums that will provide significant hands-on training in all facets of wine making.
-You'll also gain experience in the planting, pruning, and harvesting of grapes as well as the making, tasting, and bottling of wine.
+Additionally, you will benefit from the experience of two extensive practicums, which will provide significant hands-on training in all facets of winemaking.
+You'll gain knowledge on the process of planting, pruning, and harvesting grapes as well as the making, tasting, and bottling of wine.

 With this degree, you'll be prepared for employment opportunities in: